-The Proposed Action represents SCE's recommendations for continued operations and maintenance of the Project, including new environmental measures and plans.
+The Proposed Action represents SCE's recommendations for continued O&M of the Project, including new environmental measures and plans.

-Under the Proposed Action SCE proposes to continue to operate and maintain the Bishop Creek Project similar to the No-Action Alternative, with the few exceptions described below.
+Under the Proposed Action SCE proposes to continue to operate and maintain the Bishop Creek Project. similar to the No-Action Alternative, with the few exceptions described below.
 The current license for the Bishop Creek Project expires on June 30, 2024.

-Using the No-Action Alternative described in Section 5.0 as a baseline, this section identifies changes that will occur to the Project under the Proposed Action, including:
+Using the No-Action Alternative described in Section 5.0 as a baseline, this section identifies changes that will occur to the Project under the Proposed Action, as described in the following subsections.